-It is really a great selling point when it comes to the most popular online betting sites – Betfair is an exchange.
-In very general terms this means that Betfair offer all the usual sports markets but customers can also choose to ‘lay’ a bet which effectively means that they are betting against an outcome.
+It is really a great selling point when it comes to some of the most popular online betting sites – Betfair is an exchange.
+In very general terms, this means that Betfair offer all the usual sports markets but customers can also choose to ‘lay’ a bet which effectively means that they are betting against an outcome.
 This provides the customer with even more markets to explore when it comes to selecting a bet.

 Another attraction of the Betfair exchange is that you can name your odds.
 As long as Betfair have another customer that is willing to match your selection you can change the given odds to suit you.
 This obviously gives the customer a great advantage and means that they can access far more attractive odds than if they were betting on any other major site.

 Betfair cover all the sports markets that you would expect from a major player in the game.
 If you are into football you can follow any of the big leagues around the world as well as more niche leagues and competitions.
 Horse racing, golf and tennis are well represented in the Sportsbook section but you can find markets covering handball, ice hockey and volleyball if you have some specialist knowledge in some of the less popular sports.